 To be fair, both back up their understandings with impressive scholarship.
-But I think that scholarship should inform our reading of the text, not our actual translation.
+But that scholarship should inform our reading of the text, not the actual translation.
 Perhaps this is a verse that should be accompanied by a very large asterisk that directs the reader to Liefeld’s questions and encourages the reader to investigate the matter more fully.

 In the end, we must be content with more questions than answers.
 We must seek to address the full context of the passage, historically and grammatically and theologically and place it in its appropriate position within (or outside) the Pauline corpus and the New Testament as a whole.
-Any understanding of 1 Timothy 2.12 that reduces it to a universal restriction on women’s roles in the church is, consciously or not, promoting a misogynistic and harmful view of women.
-But any understanding that simply dismisses the passage as being a product of an ancient culture that now has no relevance to our modern life has also run roughshod over the text.
-The complexities of the issues raised by this verse and its surrounding text are enough to fill volumes.
-We must be content with a less-than definitive conclusions about this passage, but that also shouldn’t prevent us from coming to any conclusion at all.
+Any understanding of 1 Timothy 2:12 that reduces it to a universal restriction on women’s roles in the church is, consciously or not, promoting a misogynistic and harmful view of women.
+But any understanding that simply dismisses the passage as the product of an ancient culture that now has no relevance to our modern life has also run roughshod over the text.

-Returning to Liefeld’s questions, I think the answer to most, if not all of them, is “no” and that given such uncertainty regarding this text, women should have full inclusion in all aspects of church ministry.
+Returning to Liefeld’s questions, it seems clear to me that the answer to most, if not all of them, is “no” and that given such uncertainty regarding this text, women should have full inclusion in all aspects of church ministry.
 To settle for anything less is to fail to fully embrace the true message of Christianity.

 Dan is the Executive Editor of the Unfundamentalist Christians blog.
 He is a writer, graphic designer and IT specialist.
 He lives in Montana, is married and has two cats.